Local Inference at the Edge: A Four-Machine Fleet

-Every conversation about AI costs eventually reduces to the same question: can you run it locally?
+Every conversation about running local AI eventually hits the same question: why bother?

 The infrastructure